kevrowe/advent-of-code-2024/README.md

 ## `ts/*`

-For TypeScript solutions, generally you can run `$ npx ts-node lib/day-XX/exec.ts` from the project root to get results for both parts of each day.
+For TypeScript solutions, generally you can run `$ npx ts-node lib/day-XX/exec.ts` from the `ts/` directory to get results for both parts of each day.